jdonson/uncurl/README.md

 This project is for a tool that resembles unCurl.

-We are looking to take known-good curl GET calls, retest them securely, and then convert those proven configs into python and java calls.
+We will accept known-good curl GET calls as input... and after being retested securely, tool will convert those same proven configs into python and java calls.

+We plan to use the python *requests* module.

+We are currently moving tasks and tests to github project issues.

 <hr>

 # Uncurl - Converting curl requests to python-requests